matthew-brett/pydagogue/develop_windows.rst

   ``python setup.py install``.
 You then need ``import-module virtualenvwrapper`` from the powershell prompt.
 Maybe it goes better in a `powershell profile`_.
+* As for any other environment, the nose-ipdb_ ipython debugger for nose_ makes debugging easier for nose tests.
+Easiest route is ``easy_install ipdbplugin``.

 .. _win-compile-tools: